YuliWanghust/RFO_Bench/README.md

 - Evaluating two customized synthetic image generation models, [DeepDRR-RFO]() and [RoentGen-RFO](), for creating images with critical RFOs.
 We train object detection models using these synthetic images, analyze the strengths and weaknesses of each approach, and provide valuable insights to guide future improvements utilizing our openly accessible dataset.

 ## Data
-Our study, approved by the Johns Hopkins Institutional Review Board (IRB00383214); see Appendix \ref{IRB}), retrospectively identified cases from the Johns Hopkins Health System spanning 2007 to 2024.
-Utilizing the Johns Hopkins mPower search tool and the Core for Clinical Research Data Acquisition (CCDA) \cite{johnshopkins_ccda}, we initially identified 144 critical RFOs cases.
-Following our cohort definition protocol, which involved systematic data retrieval, cleaning, and rigorous adherence guided by the radiologist to predefined inclusion criteria, the final cohort consisted of 144 critical RFO cases from 144 distinct patients.
+Our study, approved by the Johns Hopkins Institutional Review Board.
+Utilizing the Johns Hopkins mPower search tool, we identified a final critical RFO cohort that consisted of 144 critical RFO cases from 144 distinct patients.
 A typical frontal chest X-ray without or with foreign objects annotated looks like this:
 ![annotation](figures/rfo_com.png)

-Right sub figures shows the composition of our proposed dataset, comprising 144 critical RFOs cases, 150 No RFOs cases, and 150 No-critical RFOs cases (No RFOs and No-critical RFOs cases are used to construct a class-balanced dataset)We randomly split the 10000 images into training, validation and test dataset with 70%, 10% and 20%.
+The composition of our Hopkins RFO Bench dataset is shown in the right sub-figures, comprising 144 critical RFOs cases, 150 No RFOs cases, and 150 No-critical RFOs cases (No RFOs and No-critical RFOs cases are used to construct a class-balanced dataset).
+We randomly split all images into training, validation, and test datasets with 70%, 10%, and 20%.

 ## Annotation